-How many times have you created a new user on a Linux machine, only to find out that new user doesn’t have sudo privileges.
+How many times have you created a new user on a Linux machine, only to find out that new user doesn’t have sudo privileges?
 Without the ability to use sudo, that user is limited in what they can do.
-This, of course, is by design; you certainly don’t want every user on your system having admin privileges.
+This, of course, is by design; you certainly don’t want every user on your system to have admin privileges.
 However, for those users you do want to enjoy admin rights, they must be able to use the sudo command.

 This means all members of the admin group have full sudo privileges.
 To add your user to the admin group, you would issue the command (as a user who already has full sudo privileges):

 Where USERNAME is the name of the user to be added.
 Once the user logs out and logs back in, they will now enjoy full sudo privileges.
 If you were using Fedora or a Red Hat-based distribution, you would use the wheel group instead:

 Note that the user will continue to have sudo privileges as long as that user has this group assignment.
 To revoke sudo privileges, you will need to remove that user from that group.

 Obviously, you do not want to add every user to the sudoers file or to the admin group.
 Use this with caution; otherwise, you run the risk of jeopardizing system security.
 But with care, you can manage what your users can and cannot do with ease.

 In addition, you’ll want to make administration easier by combining multiple commands into a single bash prompt.

 Subscribe to the Cybersecurity Insider Newsletter